RedHat-UX/red-hat-design-system/docs/theming/color-palettes.md

 </style>

-Red Hat Design System comes with a contextual color-theming feature called "Color Context", designed to make page developers' and content authors' jobs easier and to improve customers' digital experiences.
-Authors and developers who adopt the color context system will produce accessible, branded experiences with less effort and greater cross-property consistency.
+Red Hat Design System comes with a contextual color-theming feature called "Color palettes", designed to make page developers' and content authors' jobs easier and to improve customers' digital experiences.
+Authors and developers who adopt the color palette system will produce accessible, branded experiences with less effort and greater cross-property consistency.

 <rh-blockquote>